EStog/PathEx/docs/source/generalities/index.rst

 ------------

-This section contains general explanations of each entity that |ppy| provides.
+This section contains general explanations of each entity that |pe| provides.

 .. toctree::
     :maxdepth: 2